mnikander/langium_calculator/README.md

 ```

 The C++ code can then be compiled and executed to evaluate the calculator expressions.
+C++ was chosen as the target language because it's fast and provides useful abstractions.
-I chose C++ as because I know it well, and it's easier for me to debug that LLVM IR or WebAssembly for example.
+This makes it easier to develop and debug the code generator, than if LLVM IR or WebAssembly was chosen as the target language.
-I opted to use the function objects from the functional header (instead of the inbuild `operator+`) to have a more consistent syntax accross different functions.
+Function objects from the functional header were used, instead of the inbuild `operator+`, for example.

-You could write generators for any language.
+This maintains a more consistent syntax even with functions for which there are no inbuilt operators in C++.

+Generators could be written for other languages as well.
-A very attractive target language would be JavaScript, because then an IDE and the entire toolchain, including execution of the code, could be run inside the browser.
+JavaScript is a very attractive target language because an IDE and the entire toolchain, including execution of the code, could be run inside the browser.
-The langauge could then be used just by visiting the right website.
+The langauge could then be used by simply visiting the right website.
-The IDE and execution environment would run locally on the client (in the browser) and not on the server, so hosting costs stay reasonable.
+The IDE and execution environment would run locally on the client (in the browser) and not on the server, which ensures the IDE is very responsive and hosting costs stay reasonable.
 For the time being, that approach was not chosen here though.

 ## Setup